pilgrimstack/workshop-301-light/1.test/readme.md

 We have a backend server with NFS and MySQL to serve data to the 3 frontwebs.
 In front of the frontwebs, we have a load balancer routing the HTTP requests to the frontwebs.

-As we want to run tests, we'll also create some servers to run Apache JMeter.
-It works with one master and many injectors to load the tested infrastructure.

 ![Test architecture](./content/arch.png)

 # Exercise

 In this exercise we'll see how Terraform works and what its syntax is.
-We'll also reuse the cloud-init we had in the 0.dev environment and we'll improve it to add the load balancing capability.
+We'll also use cloud-init to configure operating systems and add the load balancing capability.

 You have some files missing parts and you'll have to complete them.
 Those parts are **in bold** in the following text and some explanations are given to help you complete it and make it working.
 Take time to look how each sections of the files are built.

 ## main.tf

 This is the orchestration for the whole environment in Terraform syntax.
-The main instructions are in "stress" and "app" modules, called from here.
+The main instructions are in "app" module, called from here.

 This file contains, in order: